 The remaining parameters in accordance with 3.3 (b) to (d) and the operating parameters in accordance with 3.3 shall be summarised in a table specifying the minimum sample result (Min), the maximum sample result (Max) and the arithmetical mean (Mean).

-3.5 Compliance with the requirements of Chapter 14a
+3.5 Compliance with the requirements of Section 8B-4.

-The limit values in accordance with Article 14a.02(2) Tables 1 and 2 shall be deemed to be upheld, when each value for the parameters COD, BOD5 and TOC:
+The limit values in accordance with paragraph 8B-4.2.2.
+Tables 1 and 2 shall be deemed to be upheld, when each value for the parameters COD, BOD5 and TOC:

 (a) the mean values of the total of 14 outflow samples, and